allyndawn/hellocompose/README.md

 - Initially, I had to set up the repo

 `python3 -m venv .venv`

+- And then, looks like on each start up
 `source .venv/bin/activate`
 `python -m pip install --upgrade pip`